eliasnogueira/restassured-workshop-3h/docs/object-mapping/lab1.md

 ### :material-play-box-multiple-outline: Steps

-1. In the `se.jfokus.workshop` package in the `src/main/java` folder, create a package called `models`
+1. In the `com.workshop` package in the `src/main/java` folder, create a package called `models`
-2. Create a Java class named `Simulation` in the `se.jfokus.workshop.models` package
+2. Create a Java class named `Simulation` in the `com.workshop.models` package
 3. Add the following annotation on the top of the class name, from Lombok:
     - `@Data`
     - `@Builder`